 Perhaps the Torah is hinting that Yaakov’s relationship with Leah and Rivka lacked something.
 We can understand how Yaakov may have been bitter over his fate in marriage, and while the Torah tells us that “he also loved Rachel” (Breisheet 29:30) meaning that he surely loved Leah the Torah also tell us in the very next verse, that “G-d saw that Leah was hated.”

-While Leah would be the eternal wife of Yaakov and the mother of the majority of the tribes, including those of the monarchy and religious leadership, and although Yaakov and Leah were to be buried together, the lack of any mention of her death reflects a distance between the two.
+While Leah would be the eternal wife of Yaakov and the mother of the majority of the tribes, including those of the monarchy and religious leadership, and although Yaakov and Leah were to be buried together, it is difficult to describe their relationship as a loving one.
+We have no idea at what point in Yaakov's life she died.
+Apparently, the impact was minimal, surely the grief did not match what he felt at the death of Rachel.

 So too, apparently, was there some distance between Yaakov and his mother.
 “And now my son, listen to my voice and get up and run for you to Lavan, my brother...why should I be bereaved of both of you on the same day?”
 (Breisheet 27:43, 45) While Rivka sent Yaakov away for his own safety, it was actually a permanent farewell, with mother and son never to see each other again.
 Our Sages teach that, “The Divine Spirit rested upon her, and she prophesized that they [Eisav and Yaakov] would die on the same day.”
 While that day would not be for many years, in a certain sense, Rivka was bereaved of her children on that very day.
 Yaakov on his deathbed beseeches his children to bury him in ma’arat hamachpela, “there they buried Abraham and Sarah his wife, there they buried Yitzchak and Rivka his wife and there I buried Leah.”
 (49:31) While Yaakov buried Leah, it was “they” who buried Rivka who is described as Yitzchak’s wife but not Yaakov’s mother.
 Yaakov does not even appear at her funeral.